yu-pri/goHome/README.md

 + rewrite logic on/off/auto pump and heater

 + scheduling to manage from command line
++ save configuration state between reboots

 - handle gobot interruption (set relay to initial state)
-- save configuration state between reboots
-- remove older data from history (older that 24hrs - leave each 60th record)

 - replace relay to more reliable
 - gas/fog control (2 points)
 - report all variables to cloud
+- refactor code to move code from root

 - notification sending (email/sms)
  - pump off, but heater temperature is higher (sms)